 However, a high enough dosage is enough to kill maggots as well.

-Pour or spray the permethrin over the infested area slowly to kill the pests.
+The idea is to pour or spray the permethrin mixture over the infested area slowly to kill the pests.

 #5.
 Standard Bug Killer

 This is my favorite bug spray because it’s all natural.
 It’s a very effective mixture that will get the job done without worry of using anywhere indoors.